 Features of Continuous Location-Sharing Applications allow for interpersonal discomfort.
-We find that CLS application users encounter discomfort in three primary categories that build upon each other: overstepped boundaries, continued discomfort, and lifestyleimpacting behaviors.
+We find that CLS application users encounter discomfort in three primary categories that build upon each other: overstepped boundaries, continued discomfort, and lifestyle-impacting behaviors.
 To reduce the rate and severity of these concerns, we suggest five categories of changes to location-focused applications: (1) increase transparency, (2) improved notifications, (3) in-app support resources, (4) granular location exaction location, and (5) the creation of functionality-specific location-sharing applications.
-Additionally, we contribute to the evolving definition CLS applications by differentiating location-focused applications as a subset of CLS applications that are separate from dual-use.
-These efforts will advance the conversation in a way that enables the safety and convenience of shared locations while navigating privacy concerns.
+Additionally, we contribute to the evolving definition of CLS applications by differentiating location-focused applications as a subset of CLS applications that are separate from dual-use.
+These efforts will aid in enabling the safe and convenient use of shared locations while navigating privacy concerns.